Skip to content

 2. Steep Tea for Longer

 Loose leaf tea needs space to expand as it steeps.
-Unlike bagged tea, which is often crushed into tiny pieces, loose leaf tea is made of whole or larger leaves, which need room to unfurl and release their flavor.
+Unlike bagged tea, which is often crushed into tiny pieces, loose leaf tea is made of whole leaves, which need room to unfurl and release their flavor.

 If you’re using an infuser, make sure it’s large enough to allow the tea leaves to fully expand.